numpy/numpy/doc/source/reference/c-api.array.rst

 .. cfunction:: int PyArray_ObjectType(PyObject* op, int mintype)

-    This function is deprecated, use PyArray_ResultType.
+    This function is deprecated, use PyArray_MinScalarType and/or PyArray_ResultType for this functionality.

     This function is useful for determining a common type that two or more arrays can be converted to.
 It only works for non-flexible